Endogen/tgbf/README.md

 ### General bot features
 * Every command is a plugin
-* Every plugin can be enabled / disabled without restarting the bot
+* Plugins can be enabled / disabled without restarting the bot
-* Every plugin can be updated by drag & dropping the implementation into the bot chat
+* Plugins can be updated by drag & dropping the Python file into the bot chat
 * Restart or shutdown the bot via command
-* Bot can be administered by more then one user
+* Bot can be administered by different users
-* Bot can send current logfile over Telegram
+* Bot can send current logfile over Telegram (download)
 * Admin can query data from the various databases directly over Telegram
-* Bot has a web-interface so that data can be accessed also over JSON
+* Bot has a web-interface and every plugin can have multiple web endpoints

 ## Configuration
 This part is only relevant if you want to host this bot yourself.
-If you just want to use the bot, [add the bot](https://t.me/t2x_robot) *@t2x_robot* to your Telegram contacts.

 Before starting up the bot you have to take care of some settings and add a Telegram API token.
 The configuration file, toke file and wallet file are located in the `config` folder.

 ### config.json